Ngineer101/minimalizt/src/content/blog/automatic-embeddings-supabase-cloudflare-workers.md

 I hope this post has helped you understand how to automatically generate embeddings for your data using Supabase and Cloudflare Workers.
 If you have any questions or need further clarification, feel free to reach out on [X](https://x.com/nwbotha) or [LinkedIn](https://www.linkedin.com/in/nico-botha).

-The demo app can be found here with Supabase migrations: [https://github.com/Ngineer101/automatic-embeddings](https://github.com/Ngineer101/automatic-embeddings)
+The demo app can be found here with Supabase migrations included: [https://github.com/Ngineer101/automatic-embeddings](https://github.com/Ngineer101/automatic-embeddings)